Siege of Bihać (1992–1995)

-The siege of Bihać was a three-year-long siege of the northwestern Bosnian town of Bihać by the Army of the Republika Srpska, the Army of the Republic of Serbian Krajina and Bosnian Muslim dissenters led by Fikret Abdić during the 1992–95 Bosnian War.
+The siege of Bihać was a three-year-long siege of the northwestern Bosnian town of Bihać by the Army of the Republika Srpska, the Army of the Republic of Serbian Krajina and Bosnian Muslim dissenters led by Fikret Abdić during the 1992–1995 Bosnian War.
 The siege lasted for three years, from June 1992 until 4–5 August 1995, when Operation Storm ended it after the Croatian Army (HV) overran the rebel Serbs in Croatia and northwest of the besieged town.

 The Research and Documentation Center in Sarajevo established that the communities that were under siege – Bihać, Bosanska Krupa, Cazin and Velika Kladuša – had 4,856 killed or missing persons from 1991 to 1995.

 Timeline

 1992

 After the secessionist Serb Republic of Serbian Krajina was proclaimed in 1991 on the west, the inhabitants of Bihać were prevented from crossing into that territory.
 Additionally, after Bosnian Serbs proclaimed the Republika Srpska in 1992 to the east, the communities of Bihać, Bosanska Krupa, Cazin, and Velika Kladuša found themselves surrounded on both sides.
 The two Serbian armies cooperated to capture the Bosniak pocket in the middle of them.
 It was blockaded and bombarded by the Serbian forces starting on 12 June 1992.
 Consequently, the residents of Bihać were forced to live in shelters without electricity or a water supply, receiving only limited food relief.
 Famine would occasionally break out.
-The Bihać county declared a state of emergency and formed its own resistance army, the V Corps.

-Although he did not have any military education, Tomislav Dretar, an ethnic Croat, organized the defense of Croats in the Bihać area, became the president of the Croatian Democratic Union (HDZ) of Bihać, established the Croatian Defense Council (HVO) of Bihać and the Bihać area on 28 July 1992 in the village of Šmrekovac in the municipality of Velika Kladuša and become the First President and Military Commander as an officer with the title of Colonel.
-The Croatian units of 1,200 men were organized as smaller units within the Fifth Bihać Corps as an autonomous Croatian military component.
-Under his command, the Croatian HVO units were a component of the Army of Republic Bosnia and Herzegovina.
+The Bihać region declared a state of emergency and its defence was organized within the Army of the Republic of Bosnia and Herzegovina (ARBiH), forming the 5th Corps as the main military formation responsible for the area.
+Alongside ARBiH units, Croat formations also participated in the defense of the Bihać pocket.
+One of their leaders was Tomislav Dretar, a pre-war sociologist and poet who became commander of the local HVO detachment in Bihać.